-Subsections (c) and (e) reflect the consensus of the Committee.
+Subsection Subsections (c) reflects and (e) reflect the consensus of the Committee.
+The phrase "unless otherwise..." in subsection (e) was added by the Reporters before the Fall 2006 meeting.
 The word "representative" in a prior draft has been replaced by the word "designee" in an attempt to cause less confusion concerning to whom the director owes allegiance under this Act.
 There was no prohibition that officers may not serve as directors and subject to discussion at the November 2004 meeting subsection (d) [formerly(c)] has been added.
 Note that the number of nonmember directors is severely restricted and reflects a cooperative policy that is different than corporate policy and at odds with the general thrust of federal securities laws for publicly traded corporations.